 However, there have been some studies linking gluten to other skin conditions.
 For example, a Swedish study found that 16% of psoriasis patients are gluten-sensitive.
 In a follow up study the researchers compared gluten-sensitive psoriasis patients to psoriasis patients without gluten sensitivity, and after 3 months of a gluten-free diet the gluten-sensitive patients had a significant decline in psoriasis severity while the non gluten-sensitive patients showed no improvements.
 Upon reverting to their normal diet, psoriasis started worsening in more than 50% of the gluten-sensitive people.

-Another study from 2004 cited that as gluten sensitivity increased, so did psoriasis in patients.
+Another study cited that as gluten sensitivity increased, so did psoriasis in patients.

 There is a known link between gluten-sensitivity and inflammation, and a known link between inflammation and acne, so at the heart of it, it is very possible for gluten-sensitive people to be affected with acne as a result of gluten consumption.